YosefLab/Compass/docs_source/source/Compass-Settings.rst

    Flag to enable symmetrizing the TSNE kernel which takes longer

 **\-\-input-knn** [FILE]
    File to input a precomputed kNN graph for the samples.
+   File must be a tsv with one row per sample and (k+1) columns.
+   The first column should be sample names, and the next k columns should be indices of the k nearest neighbors (by their order in column 1).

 **\-\-output-knn** [FILE]
    File to save kNN graph of the samples to.
+   File will be a tsv with one row per sample and (k+1) columns.
+   The first column will be sample names, and the next k columns will be indices of the k nearest neighbors (by their order in column 1).

 **\-\-latent-space** [FILE]
-   File with latent space representation of the samples on which to do the kNN clustering
+   File with latent space representation of the samples on which to do the kNN clustering.
+   Should be a tsv with one row per sample and one column per dimension of the latent space.

 Computing Settings
 ------------------